skepee-LAB/Orm-Benchmark/README.md

 ### Conclusions
-This is just a very simple example showing us that by using the Json native support we can have many benefits:
+In this very simple example a ORM perfomance comparison has been shown.
+By using Sql Server Json native support we can have many benefits:
 1. No NuGet package to install.
 2. No extra code to add (repository, context).
 3. No mapping class needed (then no CPU time spent).